 Aid Agencies Prefer Professionals to Inexperienced Volunteers

-Aid agencies providing assistance to communities ravaged by the recent Tsunamis in the Indian Ocean have been overwhelmed by requests from people wanting to volunteer in the relief effort.
+Aid agencies providing assistance to communities ravaged by Tsunamis in the Indian Ocean have been overwhelmed by requests from people wanting to volunteer in the relief effort.

 Frontieres (Doctors Without Borders).